Afghanistan and Pakistan exchanged their deadliest fire in years. Here’s what we know

 By Lex Harvey, Sophia Saifi and Masoud Popalzai, CNN

-Islamabad (CNN) — Tensions between Afghanistan and Pakistan have flared in recent days with the exchange of deadly gunfire between the neighbors that has stoked fears of a wider conflict.
+Islamabad (CNN) — A 48-hour ceasefire between Afghanistan and Pakistan has been reached after tensions flared, with the exchange of deadly gunfire between the neighbors stoking fears of a wider conflict.

 The fighting followed strikes in the Afghan capital Kabul and the border province of Paktika last Thursday that the Taliban blamed on Pakistan, though Islamabad has not officially acknowledged the attacks.